oktagonia/stem/readme.md

 In here the code to be placed inside the file is represented with *strings*, and strings are rather hard to work with.
 XML is a tree, and strings are one-dimensional arrays, not a perfect match.
 Stem instead uses scheme s-exprs (which are trees) to represent and generate xml code.
-As such it is quite easy to generate content on the file, as such you can do:
+As such it preserves the meaning of the xml and gives you full power to do any sort of code generation that you want.
+This is a short example:
 ```
 # Hi
 %{